ArmyOfRobots/gooddog.github.io/_pages/bumble/gimbal-electronics.md

 **Mechanical Setup**

 To assemble the pan-tilt module, first connect the SPI cables to the encoders and prepare the harness to connect that to the SimpleBGC board as in the section above.
+You may want to assemble the final 9x2 pin header with the wires already going through the hole in the top of the robot case, so that you don't want to disconnect anything later.

 Next, you'll want to print and assemble the [3D-printed plastic components](https://github.com/GoodDogAI/bumble-hardware/tree/main/3mf).